Mining & Metals

 A pivot towards renewable technologies is having an immediate and lasting effect on the sector.
 The environmental impact of raw material extraction and metal production processes will face ever-greater scrutiny, with anything less than 'best-in-class' operations and plants likely to become unviable.
 The growing demand for advanced batteries and technology products is going to require new sources of hard-to-acquire raw materials such as cobalt.
 Extracting these vital new materials in an environmentally and ethically responsible way will be critical and require significant investment.

 Find Your Expert

 James Fagan is Interpath Lead for the ENR sector, which includes Mining & Metals as one of four core segments.
-For a full list of our senior people with experience in the Mining & Metals sector use the button below.Our senior team
+Joshua Dwyer leads our approach to the Mining & Metals sector nationally.
+For a full list of our senior people with experience in this area use the button below.Our senior team